dfranklin02/SRL/docs/pages/metacognition/metacognition_recommendations_studying.md

 <li> Teachers </li>
 <li> Classmates </li>
 </ul>
-When writing a paper, it may be useful to consult multiple sources on a topic (e.g., your class notes, textbook, and classmates) to ensure you have all the necessary information before writing about it.
+When writing a paper, it may be useful to consult multiple sources on a topic (e.g., your class notes, textbook, and classmates) to ensure you have a full understanding of the material you will be tested on..
 Click <a href="http://srl.daacs.net/help_seeking.html">here</a> in order to learn more about approaching teachers and classmates.
 <br>
 <br>
 </div>

 ### While studying ask yourself...